 Wiring

-Some AVRs have two UARTs with pins named RXDn (Receiver) and TXDn (Transmitter). n represent the UART number - 0 or 1.
+Some AVRs have two UARTs with pins named RXDn (Receiver) and TXDn (Transmitter). n represents the UART number - 0 or 1.

 Lets say you want to interface UART 0 with a device that has this pins: RX and